1809 W. 1st Ave., Kitsilano

 1938 W. 4th Ave., Kitsilano

-Thai food with a BC twist, Maenam utilizes the incredible seafood prolific in Pacific Coast Vancouver and dresses it up with Thai flavors—ahi tuna with a spicy dressing for example.
+Thai food with a BC twist, Maenam takes the incredible seafood of the Pacific Coast and dresses it up with Thai flavors—ahi tuna with a spicy dressing for example.
 For those who want to make the most of the menu, Maenam’s tasting menus (with drinks pairings) are a great way to try a sampling of dishes curated by chef Angus An himself.
 The herringbone wood floors, exposed brick walls, and low lighting make for a seductive, chic space—perfect for a date or intimate dinner.

 1889 W. 1st Ave., Kitsilano

-A casual spot to hit up with a crowd, and dig in with your fingers, Oddfish is all about big bowls of fragrant shellfish cooked in a wine-y broth, or whole seabass with charred, crispy skin, drizzled in olive oil and topped with a healthy amount of cilantro.
-If you’re with a crowd, go with the seafood hot mess (lobster, squid, mussels, prawns, and scallops grilled a la plancha and served with a punchy salsa verde)—getting dirty is unavoidable but that’s half the fun.
+A casual spot to hit up with a crowd, Oddfish is focused on seafood en masse, like big bowls of fragrant shellfish cooked in a wine-y broth, or a whole seabass with charred, crispy skin, drizzled in olive oil and topped with a healthy amount of cilantro.
+If you’re with friends, go for the seafood hot mess (lobster, squid, mussels, prawns, and scallops grilled a la plancha and served with a punchy salsa verde)—getting dirty is unavoidable but that’s half the fun.
 Vegetable sides hold their own, too: the cauliflower arrives charred and whole, covered in spicy chermoula and bitter pomegranate molasses, while carrots are deeply roasted and topped with yogurt.
 Don’t forget to order a side of grilled bread to mop up the sauces.

 1833 W. 4th Ave., Kitsilano

 If you feel like you’re approaching sushi-saturation point, go for Ramen.
 Serving traditional Tonkotsu, cooked Fukuoka-style (a city in Japan), the noodles are super skinny and the cloudy broth packs a punch.
 The space is tiny, and intentionally so, as the size of the bar is part of the experience.
-(The Japanese typically order their ramen, eat, and leave—no lingering for hours over dinner and drinks, an experience we have come to expect when eating out.
+(The Japanese typically order their ramen, eat, and leave—no lingering for hours over dinner and drinks, an experience we have come to expect when eating out.)
+There's a second outpost on Robson Street.

 You may also like